What is Walk the World?

 What should I wear for Walk the World?

 Many colleagues will already have a WTW t-shirt from previous years, and we encourage you to reuse your t-shirt each year.
-All participants do have the option of ordering a WTW t-shirt when registering for their walk if needed.
+Participants in WTW Classic events do have the option of ordering a WTW t-shirt when registering for their walk if needed.
 You can customise your t-shirt or wear fancy dress!
 Please wear comfortable clothes such as shorts, fitness attire and trainers.
 Don’t forget to consider the weather and pack a

 to I raise my event profile?